Wow… there was quite a bit to unpack in this episode.

 We return to Asuna and her group, and they are basically down for the count and overwhelmed by the Chinese and South Korean players.
 Vassago appears here as well, and he insists that Asuna and the others put down their arms.
 Asuna, feeling she has no other choice, agrees.
 Vassago reveals the truth about the incident with Laughing Coffin, which angers Asuna.
 But it does make me question something… are the Chinese and South Korean players listening to this conversation?
 If I was among them and I heard about how this guy betrayed his own comrades in another game, I would be questioning his sincerity in this current situation.
 The episode ends with Vassago asking to see Kirito, and Kirito being brought out in his wheelchair.

 For the most part, this episode is making it look like just about everything is leading up to the worst possible conclusion.
 The only real bright spots here are Sinon gaining the strength she needs to go up against Gabriel, and Leafa and Lilpilin’s appearance to help the pugilists in their hour of need.
 Outside of that, it’s basically doom and gloom.
-But with Kirito now being brought out to being face-to-face with Vassago, a miracle is going to need to happen pretty quickly with him.
+But with Kirito now being brought out to be face-to-face with Vassago, a miracle is going to need to happen pretty quickly with him.
 I’m curious to see how this story is going to progress next week, since things are looking pretty grim at the end of this episode.